 What started as a small experiment has turned into a fruitful investment that keeps giving returns.
 There’s not a day where I don’t login into SEMrush to get insightful data on the industry in general and for my sites in particular.

 Ahrefs was launched in 2010 primarily as a backlink analysis tool.
-But over time, the platform has gradually evolved into an all-purpose SEO analysis tool which can help you with site audit, keyword research, content marketing, and much more.
+But over time, the platform has gradually evolved into an all-purpose SEO analysis tool that can help you with site audit, keyword research, content marketing, and much more.

 When I started using Ahrefs in late 2016, it was still primarily known for its backlink analysis capabilities.
 The reason I started using Ahrefs was that I was not satisfied with the data I was obtaining from SEMrush’s backlink analysis tool (which was still in beta stage at the time).

 What really drew me to Ahrefs was the super-smooth user interface and the ease with which you could obtain data.
 Not to mention the sheer depth of backlink data for your site as well as your competitors’ sites.
-There was no other tool on the market which could compete with Ahrefs in terms of backlink analysis.
+There was no other tool on the market that could compete with Ahrefs in terms of backlink analysis.